Eigenstate correlations, the eigenstate thermalization hypothesis, and quantum information dynamics in chaotic many-body quantum systems: Overview

 The OTOC has the definition and spectral decomposition

-If the subsystems $X$ and $Y$ are separated by a large distance $s$, the main features of the OTOC appear on a large timescale.
+If the subsystems $X$ and $Y$ are separated by a large distance, the main features of the OTOC appear on a large timescale.
 More specifically, the support of the operator $X_\alpha(t)$ is expected \cite{lieb_finite_1972} to grow with a butterfly velocity $v_{\rm B}$; the OTOC is constant and non-zero if this support is disjoint from that of $Y_\beta$, but falls towards zero when the support of $X_\alpha(t)$ expands to contain that of $Y_\beta$.
-Clearly, behaviour of the OTOC reflects statistical properties of sets of four eigenstates, $|a\rangle, |b\rangle, |c\rangle$ and $|d\rangle$, which must show features on a quasienergy scale $2\pi v_{\rm B}/s$ that is much smaller for large $s$ than the spectral width.
+Clearly, behaviour of the OTOC reflects statistical properties of sets of four eigenstates, $|a\rangle, |b\rangle, |c\rangle$ and $|d\rangle$, which must show features on a quasienergy scale $2\pi v_{\rm B}/s$, with $s$ being the spatial separation of the operators, that is much smaller for large $s$ than the spectral width.

 Besides the OTOC, a second way to characterise quantum information dynamics is via the spread of entanglement.
 Consider an initial state $|\psi\rangle$ with low entanglement in the site basis.
 Although the corresponding density matrix $\rho(t) = W(t)|\psi\rangle \langle \psi|W^\dagger(t)$ remains pure at all $t$, for a subsystem $X$ that is much smaller than its complement $\overline{X}$, the reduced density matrix $\rho_X(t) = {\rm Tr}_{\overline{X}} \rho(t)$ is expected to evolve towards an equilibrium one.
 This is probed at the simplest level by considering the purity ${\rm Tr}_X [\rho_X(t)]^2$.
 Since the definition of the purity involves two powers of $W(t)$ and two of $W^\dagger(t)$, its behaviour, like that of the OTOC, reflects correlations amongst sets of four eigenstates.
+These are characterised by the correlation function defined below in Eq.~\eqref{F2}.

 Both the OTOC and the purity require choices in their definitions -- of the operators denoted by $X_\alpha$ and $Y_\beta$ in Eq.~(\ref{OTOCdef}) for the former, and of the initial wavefunction $|\psi\rangle$ for the latter.
 This arbitrariness can be eliminated by averaging the OTOC over two complete sets of operators $\{X_\alpha\}$ and $\{Y_\beta\}$ with given supports $X$ and $Y$, and by considering the operator entanglement entropy of $W(t)$ \cite{prosen_operator_2007,zhou_operator_2017,dubail_entanglement_2017} in place of the purity of $\rho_X(t)$.
 Both routes lead to an identical correlator which is defined solely in terms of sets of four eigenstates and the choice of $X$ and $Y$.
 We defer discussion of details and present first an alternative argument that singles out the same correlator.